Family: Anacardiaceae (Sumac Family)

 Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Chinese pistache.

 Biology & Spread: Pistacia chinensis is a dioecious species and female trees do not produce large quantities of seeds until established in the landscape for fifteen or twenty years.
+But once mature, the female tree will produce large quantities of seeds, which are easily spread.

 U.S. Habitat: Widely planted as an urban street tree.
 Also occurs on riversides and in cultivated areas.